 - Develop a strategy—The work of identifying priorities for private sector engagement and/or public-private initiatives may have been initiated during the validation workshop.
 Developing a strategy involves reaching consensus through consultations with Ministry of Health leadership, NGOs, and private sector stakeholders; and mapping potential public-private partnerships to public health goals and identified gaps.

 - Provide direct technical assistance—Direct technical assistance is usually provided in combination with or following the other types of action.
-Common technical assistance areas following an assessment include policy, service delivery, and health financing interventions.
+Common technical assistance areas following an assessment include policy, service delivery, and health financing interventions, as well as gender integration.